April 4, 2026

 An interview with sex ed teacher June Low

 In 2003, members of the Tokyo metropolitan assembly launched a campaign against Nanao High School.
 This was in response to learning of their “extreme” sex education courses that involved songs and dolls to teach students about their bodies.
-Disregarding the fact that these were parent-approved, The Tokyo Metropolitan Board of Education seized all materials and condemned the teachers involved.
+The Tokyo Metropolitan Board of Education seized all materials and condemned the teachers involved, despite parental approval.

 “One of the main reasons for sex-ed lagging behind is the policy in national schools,” say June Low, a sex educator from Malaysia and creator of Good Sex Ed.
 Low agrees with local experts in the field who say that the almost 20-year-old case is a large contributor to the backwardness of contemporary sex education in Japan.
 She adds that while there may be a cultural barrier due to the sexual squeamishness that exists in local households, “at the same time you have an opportunity in schools to fix this, but you don’t.”

 Indeed, while the Supreme Court ruled ten years later that the actions taken by the Board of Education were wrongful and illegal, the de facto result?
 Japanese schools now teach sex education through a rigid, gradual approach.
-Reproduction is learned through diagrams depicting fully-clothed people.
+Schools teach reproduction through diagrams depicting fully clothed people.
 Ethics textbooks talk about “Life Roles” describing the mother as someone who should prioritize domestic obligations over her career.

 Speaking on the implications of this type of sex education in Japan, Low warns that the lack of education and knowledge on contraception puts people’s lives at risk.
 “It’s not as simple as believing that if they don’t know it they’ll learn it later on.
 Some people make decisions that are hard to go back on.
 Some people are subjected to acts by people who are not held responsible for their actions and they can’t recover from that.”

 However, Low reminds us that while the lack of sex education is extensive in Japan, it is not a problem unique to here.
 “It’s a world problem.
 We can criticize the availability of sex-ed in the country but it’s in short supply the world over.”
-Undeniably, with events such as the recent reversal of Roe v.
-Wade and rising numbers of domestic violence in Europe, the West can no longer be seen as the North Star when it comes to the advancement of contemporary education.
+Events such as the 2022 reversal of Roe v.
+Wade and rising reports of domestic violence in Europe show that the West no longer serves as a clear benchmark for progress in education.

 Ultimately, as Low summarizes it: “The human cost is huge when you don’t provide good sex education.”

-Globally, sex education is still frequently known as lessons on reproductive health.
+Many systems around the world still define sex education as lessons on reproductive health.
 However, educators like Low are challenging this through comprehensive teaching.
-Her Good Sex Ed courses for kids have been developed in line with UNESCO’s International Technical Guidance on Sexuality Education.
-In addition to being informed by the latest scientific evidence, the UNESCO Guidance is firmly grounded in numerous international human rights conventions.
-Low believes that it is only through understanding how other people’s rights are often violated, that one can understand how one’s own rights could be violated.
+Low developed her Good Sex Ed courses for kids in line with UNESCO’s International Technical Guidance on Sexuality Education.
+The UNESCO Guidance draws on the latest scientific evidence and aligns with numerous international human rights conventions.
+Low believes people can better understand their own rights when they recognize how others’ rights are violated.

-As part of her courses, Low teaches a broad range of topics including body image issues, human rights issues, genetic modification, skills to communicate consent, and even current affairs such as, the Johnny Depp and Amber Heard trial, as well as the #FreeBritney movement.
-In class, students are always encouraged to share their opinions.
+In her courses, Low covers topics such as body image, human rights and genetic modification.
+She also teaches communication skills around consent and discusses current events.
+In class, Low encourages students to share their opinions.
 They participate in debates that help them learn to structure their thoughts and express themselves clearly.
 “It has everything to do with sex-ed.”

 “How do you get a kid to assert something?
 To say something?
 To know that something is not right?
 They have to know right from wrong and they also have to know it’s alright to speak up.
 That their opinion matters.
 Most importantly, they have to know how to express their opinions clearly,” she continues.
-These broader conversations she has with her students allow them to understand the many issues presented by the pressures of the world today.
+These broader conversations help students understand the pressures they face today.
 While imparting knowledge, Low aims to help build skills and attitudes, helping them navigate relationships, health and safety.

 Throughout her interview with Metropolis, Low speaks with passion and urgency.
 Her goal of giving people the option of choice and opportunity through knowledge is at the heart of her work.
 While she states that the issues faced in Japan are policy, perception and cultural issues that require a long time to break down, her unwavering commitment and hopefulness for the future of young people and sex education is palpable.